Health Assured large logo

 Signs of an unbalanced work-life dynamic

-An unhealthy work-life balance can feel like work is taking over your life.
+An unhealthy work-life balance can feel like work is taking over one’s life.
 It can lead to feelings of exhaustion, disconnection and even burnout.
-If you’re unsure if you fall into this category, here are some signs you may have an unhealthy work-life balance:
+Here are some signs your employees may have an unhealthy work-life balance:

 Overworking

 If we’re passionate about a project or task, we may want to devote extra time to it.
-But when this is a constant, this can feed into your personal time and takeover your other goals.
+But when this is a constant, this can feed into personal time and takeover other goals.
 Plus, it can take away from time to relax and enjoy life outside of work.
+If you observe certain individuals staying later at work more than usual, and appearing tired and/or stressed, then this is a cause for concern.

 Poor self-care

-If your work-life balance is unhealthy, you may withdraw from social settings, work, hobbies and the like.
-You may even find them completely uninteresting, due to having little energy.
+If work-life balance is unhealthy in an individual, they may withdraw from social settings, work, hobbies and the like.
+They may even find them completely uninteresting, due to having little energy.

 Cynicism

-You may feel cynical towards work and everyday life, as well as say things like ‘what’s the point?’.
+Cynicism can happen when work and play are unbalanced.
+It’s common to hear things like ‘what’s the point?’.
 Overtime, this can lead to feelings of having an ‘existential crisis’ that can feel overwhelming.

 Why is it important to maintain a positive work-life balance?

-Maintaining a work life balance isn’t just about taking time off work or putting on a face mask in the evening.
-It’s important for our mental health and overall wellbeing.
+Maintaining a work life balance isn’t just about encouraging staff to use their full annual leave entitlement or put on a face mask in the evening.
 Around 43% of respondents in a survey said they have experienced symptoms of stress, anxiety or burnout brought on by poor work-life balance, and around 54% said they frequently felt overwhelmed by their workload.

-With this in mind, it’s important to look at the root cause.
+With this in mind, it’s important from an HR and employer perspective to look at the root cause.
 Not only can this help you identify what’s tipping the scales, but it can also help you rebalance them.
-Then, by maintaining your work-life balance you can significantly reduce our stress levels, but it can stave off the effects of burnout.
-With better mental capacity, you can invest in areas of your life that mean the most too.
+By tackling the issues head on, you can give staff hope that things are changing for the better and feel supported.
+You’ll then observe significantly reduce our stress levels, but it can stave off the effects of burnout.

 What are the benefits of maintaining a healthy work-life balance?